 Many dogs eat grass to settle an upset stomach.
 It’s a typical dog behavior that rarely indicates signs of illness.

-Dogs in the wild eat grass and plant material, and now our dogs eat grass if they have ingested something toxic.
-They also eat grass if there is an excess of mucus and bile in their stomachs because they are hungry.
-And, some dogs like the taste of grass.
+Dogs in the wild eat plant material, and now our dogs do, too, if they have ingested something toxic.
+They also eat grass if there is excess mucus or bile in their stomachs because they are hungry.

 Consider what your dog eats

-If your dog routinely eats grass, reconsider the dog food you provide.
-You may need to switch to higher quality dog food to make sure your dog gets all the nutrients they need.
+If your dog routinely eats grass, reconsider the food you provide.
+Watch your dog’s behavior prior to eating grass.
+If your dog acts like he’s hungry and then eats grass, you may need to switch to higher-quality food to make sure your dog gets the nutrients they need.

-Hungry dogs eat grass to relieve themselves of the discomfort of the mucus and bile build up in their empty stomach.
+Hungry dogs eat plants or grass to relieve themselves of the discomfort of the mucus and bile build-up in their empty stomachs.

 Pet-safe grass